dmichaels/public/work/summaries/dig_welcomes/README.md

     - Doing so requires consumers to be part of same _consumer group_ whereby incoming messages on the queue will be distributed evenly to each consumer in the group.

+- Implemented as Spring Boot Java app, using the Java/Kafka SDK.

 **Solution Components**

 - <ins>New Member Listener</ins>